Joan Ure: Poetry

+The Tiny Talent: Selected Poems by Joan Ure, edited by Richie McCaffery and Alistair Peebles, was published by Brae Editions in 2018.

 Her correspondence with John Cairns provides a framework for understanding her life and work and is shortly to be published by Ki Publishing as CORRESPONDENCE.

 Scottish Society of Playwrights

-Joan Ure, Ena Lamont Stewart, and Ada F Kay were among the founder members of the Scottish Society of Playwrights, which was set up after a meeting called in September 1973 by Hector MacMillan, Ena Lamont Stewart and John Hall.
+Joan Ure, Ena Lamont Stewart, and Ada F. Kay were among the founder members of the Scottish Society of Playwrights, which was set up after a meeting called in September 1973 by Hector MacMillan, Lamont Stewart and John Hall.

 Acclaim in Scotland

 A poem by Joan Ure was suggested by members of the public as one of the runners-up for the Scottish Parliament's Canongate Wall Project to commemorate the 10th anniversary of the Holyrood Parliament:

 A country makes the artists it deserves / As it makes governments / Our artists shriek in paranoiac discords / When they are not just havering / You hope they do not feel they speak for you.